danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 **Syntax Note:** Used in the translation of `for` forms.

-#### `seqGenerator(generators*) <> generator`

-Sequential generator combination constructor.
-This takes an arbitrary number of generators, and returns a generator that yields from each of the generators in argument order.

-As each generator becomes voided, the next one (in argument order) is called upon to generate further elements.
-The generator becomes voided after the final argument is voided.

 #### `tokenGenerator(generator) <> generator`

 Filter generator that produces a sequence of type-only derived values